borntofrappe/Random-Quote-Machine/README.md

 This following a [Freecodecamp](Freecodecamp.org) challenge, specifically the first project in the line of 'Intermediate Front End Development Projects'.

 Feel free to download for your own amusement.

-// TODO: add reference to a working pen
+Or check it out on [codepen](https://codepen.io/borntofrappe/full/VQYmpJ/) if you so wish.

 ## Design